Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 The Spark

 Jaskirat has an idea but doesn't know where to start.
-Students learn what AI is, what tokens cost, and describe their own business idea to an AI agent for the first time.
+Students learn what AI is, what tokens cost, and describe their own idea to an AI agent for the first time while the live ChapterSnap build begins.

 Session 2